fofr/paulhayes.photography/source/_posts/photos/frosty-abstract-3.md

   - abstract
 ---

-One in a [set of abstracts](/albums/frosty-abstract-lindfield/) taken on a frosty morning in Lindfield.
+Taken on a frosty morning in Lindfield.